vinitshahdeo/Hackathon-Timer/README.md

 1. Optionally, comment out (or increase) the `setInterval(..., 8000)` to decrease/disable polling interval.
 1. Once running, test it out by browsing to it's address in a browser.
 1. You'll receive the URL you should provide to the GitHub Webhooks API on your repository.
 1. Update the the repository URL with the Webhook address you copied.
+Ensure you set content-type to `application/json`, and ideally, send EVERYTHING.
+Secrets are not yet supported (requires separate ruby shared key setup *pull request welcome*).

 > Checkout the [GitHub Webhook API](https://developer.github.com/webhooks/).